 Comments will be approved before showing up.

-Below is a size chart to guide you to your best Burnt Soul size.
+Below is a size chart to guide you to your best Burnt Soul size along with some information of the different types of fabrics we use.

 Leg length - All of the legs are cut more on the longer side and are comfortably suitable for an inside seam of 28"-35".
 Rebecca pictured here is 5'5" and we did roll these under by a few inches.
 If you want these tailored to your length click here to add an alteration along with the purchase of your catsuit.
 This will make the piece non-returnable.